MSuskiewicz/msuskiewicz.github.io/_pages/publications.md

   It's part of a larger line of research where we're trying different biochemical and chemical ways of stabilising SUMOylation complexes.
 It's the first publication from our SUMOwriteNread project.
 Our engineer Stéphane Goffinont played the first fiddle (thanks and congratulations!), with assistance from Franck Coste (crystal structure), Pierre Prieu-Serandon, and the rest of the team.

+  We have <a href="http://cbm.cnrs-orleans.fr/en/actualite/structural-insights-into-the-sumoylation-reaction-2/">a short popular description of the article in English</a> on our Centre's website.

 * **Updated protein domain annotation of the PARP protein family sheds new light on biological function**<br />
   Suskiewicz, M. J. ✉✱, Munnur, D.✱, Strømland, Ø.✱, Yang, J. C., Easton, L. E., Chatrin, C., Zhu, K., Baretić, D., Goffinont, S., Schuller, M., Wu, W.-F., Elkins, J. M., Ahel, A., Sanyal, S., Neuhaus, D., Ahel, I. ✉<br />
   *Nucleic Acids Research*, 2023, 51(15):8217-8236<br />